-Ariel Nereson is a scholar and practitioner focused on bodies in motion working across dance and theater.
-She received her PhD from the University of Pittsburgh’s Department of Theatre Arts and her MA from the University at Buffalo’s English Department.
-She is also a graduate of St. Olaf College.
-From 2014-2015 she was the Interdisciplinary Arts Coordinator at Vassar College, directing a grant – Creative Arts Across Disciplines – from the Andrew W. Mellon Foundation.
-She is currently an Assistant Professor of Dance Studies in the Department of Theatre & Dance at the University at Buffalo.
+I am a scholar, educator, and practitioner focused on bodies in motion working across dance and theater.
+I use dramaturgical and choreographic analyses to study movement-based performance as art and culture in order to understand how communities interpret movement as meaning.
+I received my PhD from the University of Pittsburgh’s Department of Theatre Arts and my MA from the University at Buffalo’s English Department.
+I am also a graduate of St. Olaf College.
+From 2014-2015 I was the Interdisciplinary Arts Coordinator at Vassar College, directing a grant – Creative Arts Across Disciplines – from the Andrew W. Mellon Foundation.
+Currently I am an Assistant Professor of Dance Studies in the Department of Theatre & Dance at the University at Buffalo.

-Ariel is a recipient of several fellowships including the Helen Krich Chinoy Dissertation Research Fellowship from the American Society for Theatre Research and the Andrew W. Mellon Pre-Doctoral Fellowship.
-In 2012 she was awarded the Gerald Kahan Scholar’s Prize by the American Society for Theatre Research for her essay “Queens ‘Campin” Onstage: Performing Queerness in Mae West’s ‘Gay Plays.'”
-She is also the 2016 recipient of the ASTR Selma Jeanne Cohen Conference Presentation Award.
-Ariel is the conference planner for the American Theatre and Drama Society at the Association for Theatre in Higher Education and serves on the editorial boards of Theatre Annual: A Journal of Theatre and Performance of the Americas and The Journal of American Drama and Theatre.
+I am a recipient of several fellowships including the Helen Krich Chinoy Dissertation Research Fellowship from the American Society for Theatre Research and the Andrew W. Mellon Pre-Doctoral Fellowship.
+In 2012 I was awarded the Gerald Kahan Scholar’s Prize by the American Society for Theatre Research for her essay “Queens ‘Campin” Onstage: Performing Queerness in Mae West’s ‘Gay Plays.'”
+In 2016 I received the ASTR Selma Jeanne Cohen Conference Presentation Award.
+I am the conference planner for the American Theatre and Drama Society at the Association for Theatre in Higher Education and serve on the editorial boards of Theatre Annual: A Journal of Theatre and Performance of the Americas and The Journal of American Drama and Theatre.